Why Should Freelancers Have a Buyer Persona?

 And how to create your first buyer persona

-You probably have heard of the term a buyer persona.
+You probably have heard of the term buyer persona.
 It's used to describe a typical representation of your target audience.
 The most common way to build a buyer persona is to create a fictional person who checks all the boxes of your perfect customer.

 It's a common practice among businesses, but not that many freelancers have a buyer persona.